 Integrated Icons to help with the user’s experience.

 Used high details imagery and will include alt text and captions.

 - Next steps

-The app makes users feel like Cafecito meet their needs by making different coffee drinks available fairly quickly.
+The app makes users feel like Cafecito meets their needs by making different coffee drinks available fairly quickly.

 One quote from peer feedback:

-“The app was so straightforward and easy to use, I will definitely use if it launches.”
+“The app was so straightforward and easy to use, I will definitely use it if it launches.”

 What I learned:

 While designing the Cafecito app, I learned that the first ideas are super rough and there is a huge space between the initial idea and the refined version.
 Usability studies assisted in the improvement of the app’s design.

 I appreciate you taking the time to review my portfolio.
 Feel free to reach out if you have any questions or comments.